LabSound/LabSound/README.md

 + AudioToolbox
 + libnyquist.a

-On Windows, new projects require the following libraries:
+On Windows, new applications also require the following libraries:
 + dsound.lib
 + dxguid.lib
 + winmm.lib
 + libnyquist.lib

+For convenience, `LabSound.h` is used as an index header file with all public nodes included for easy application development.

 LabSound includes an HRTF implementation.
 This creates an additional dependency on a folder of impulse wav files.
 These files should be located in a directory called `hrtf/` in the current working directory of the application.

-## License
+# License

 LabSound is released under the simplified BSD 2 clause license.
 All LabSound dependencies are under similar permissive licenses.
 Further details are located in the `LICENSE` and `COPYING` files.